-4480 4481 4482 4483 returned to substantially the same condition as prior to the start of the event, or better, the city, in its sole discretion, may utilize the clean-up deposit to do so and refund the remainder, if any, to the applicant.
-4484 4485 4486 C. A tent may be erected for a special event for a maximum of five days.
-Any tent over 900 square feet will require a fire inspection.
-4487 D. Insurance requirements.
-4488 4489 4490 4491 4492 1.
+4480 4481 4482 returned to substantially the same condition as prior to the start of the event, or better, the city, in its sole discretion, may utilize the clean-up deposit to do so and refund the remainder, if any, to the applicant.
+4483 4484 4485 4486 C. ent may be erected for a special event for a maximum of five days.
+Any tent over 900 square feet I require a fire inspection.
+4487 D. Ins urance requirements.
+4488 1 Contification of income and for all prespective would for the grount result be explained to the Double and 4489 4490 4491 4492 1.
 Certificates of insurance for all properties used for the event must be submitted to the Parks and Recreation Department for approval by the City Risk Manager no less than 21 days prior to the event.
 4493 4494 4495 4496 4497 4498 2.
 Applicants and vendors shall have commercial or general liability insurance, including coverage for independent contractors, premises and operations, contractual liability, products and completed operations, personal injury, and property damage.
 Insurance coverage shall be no less than \$1,000,000 combined single limit for bodily injury and property damage and no less than \$1,000,000 for liquor liability, if applicable.
-4499 4500 4501 3.
+4499 4500 3.
 Vendors shall also have motor vehicle liability insurance for any motor vehicle of no less than \$1,000,000 and workers' compensation coverage, as required by statute.
-4502 4503 4504 4.
+4501 4502 4503 4504 4.
 The City of Cape Coral shall be named as additional insured.
 Certificates of insurance shall show the City of Cape Coral as the certificate holder.
-4505 4506 4507 Ε. E. In determining whether a permit shall be issued, the Director of Parks and Recreation, s certain criteria including: 4508 4509 1.
+4505 4506 4507 E. determining whether a permit shall be issued, the Director of Parks and Recreation, shall consider tain criteria including: 4508 4509 1.
 The size, duration, and nature of the event; 4510 4511 4512 2.
 Previous history, if any, of organizing events within Lee County and whether said events created hazards or safety situations; 4513 4514 3.
 Other events previously scheduled during the same time period within the city; 4515 4516 4517 4.
 If the applicant has been adjudicated guilty of violating any provision of this Section, said adjudication may constitute grounds for denial of future special events permits by the city; and 4518 4519 4520 5.
 The Director of Parks and Recreation, may, in his or her sole discretion, deny the applicant a permit for the special event within the City of Cape Coral.
-4521 4522 F. Special events shall be held in accordance with the following: 4523 1.
+4521 4522 F. Spe ecial events shall be held in accordance with the following: 4523 1.
 All applicable city ordinances and building, fire, and electrical codes shall be complied with.